Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Secondly, the penetration of turbochargers for hybrid vehicles is higher than for non-hybrid and the share of hybrids will increase.
 Another plus for GTX is that turbos for hybrids have higher margins.

-Lastly, production of turbocharged commercial vehicle and off-highway equipment engines is increasing.
+Lastly, the production of turbocharged commercial vehicles and off-highway equipment engines is increasing.
 And it’s a very important segment for GTX with ~30% of total sales and higher profitability than their light vehicle business.

-This is what CEO said about the future of turbo tech:
+This is what the CEO said about the future of turbo tech:

 Here we are talking about turbos for locomotives, big power gen application, big off-highway vehicle application, marine, it's a new territory for us, it's very relevant because it's not only diesel based, we are talking about natural gas, these machines are getting onto the power gen application for data centers.